Participate: Digital Stories

 Process facilitator: Bathulile Ntshingila

-In partnership with Participate (Institute of Development Studies)
+Funders: UK Aid, Participate (Institute of Development Studies)

 Participate is co-convened by the Institute of Development Studies (Sussex, UK) and Beyond 2015.
 The Participate vision is focused on building a global framework that supports the capacity of individuals and groups to design and implement their own strategies for development.
 Participatory processes enable people living in poverty to become more aware of their situation and of the potential to pool their knowledge and experience with others living in similar circumstances and facing the same challenges.
 Through this sharing experience, people find dignity, recognize their abilities and find their confidence to tackle problems themselves.
 By working with the state to design, implement, and monitor policies, citizens not only gain access to critical resources, they also build the states capacity.